deblnia/deblnia.github.io/content/posts/science-studies-notes.md

 title: Introduction to Science Studies Notes
 ---

-This class was kind of a shit-show, and we never really talked about the readings in class.
 The 16 readings here were the required ones featured on the exam.

 ### Merton, Robert K. 1942.
 “The Normative Structure of Science,”  pp. 267-278